Vigneshlearneveryday/Vigneshlearneveryday/README.md

 - 🎬 Worked as an assistant director for Tamil cinema films **Thunivu** and **Ka Pae Ranasingam**.
 - 💼 Previously ran a small business in the film industry.
 - 💻 Focused on building my career in the IT industry as a Full Stack Developer.
-- 🌟 Driven by the curiosity to explore new horizons and find my soul in computing.
+- 🌟 Driven by the curiosity to explore new horizons and **find my soul in computing**.

 ## Skills & Technologies